DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 <!--Florian's text:-->

 Lately, artists' and designer's books have grown from a niche phenomenon to a major genre within arts and design publishing.
-It could be argued that the book as an art or design object in its own right has become more prominent now that the function of the book as a generic carrier of information (such as in a telephone directory, a dictionary or a run-of-the-mill novel or non-fiction paperback) is increasingly taken over by the World Wide Web and by e-readers.
+It could be argued that the book as an art or design object in its own right has become more prominent now that the function of the book as a generic carrier of information (such as in a telephone directory, a dictionary or a run-of-the-mill novel or non-fiction paperback) is increasingly taken over by the World Wide Web and by ereaders.

-The history of artists' books - or "bookworks", as the Mexican-Dutch writer and visual artist Ulises Carrión called them[^1] - is often traced to the beginnings of concrete poetry, Fluxus and conceptual art, and the artists' books (and book-like objects) made among others by Dieter Roth and Ed Ruscha.
-But one could just as well include the Bauhaus book series ("Bauhausbücher") of the 1920s, earlier Dadaist and Futurist pamphlets and self-published books, the books made in the 19th century Arts and Crafts movement and even 16th century illustrated books like Sebastian Brant's and Albrecht Dürer's "Ship of Fools" that were crafted in workshop collaborations between writers, visual artists and printmakers.
+The history of artists' books - or 'bookworks', as the Mexican-Dutch writer and visual artist Ulises Carrión called them[^1] - is often traced to the beginnings of concrete poetry, Fluxus and conceptual art, and the artists' books (and book-like objects) made among others by Dieter Roth and Ed Ruscha.
+But one could just as well include the Bauhaus book series ('Bauhausbücher') of the 1920s, earlier Dadaist and Futurist pamphlets and self-published books, the books made in the 19th century Arts and Crafts movement and even 16th century illustrated books like Sebastian Brant's and Albrecht Dürer's 'Ship of Fools' that were crafted in workshop collaborations between writers, visual artists and printmakers.

 The common denominator of these books is that they defy easy categorization and genre characteristics, making it difficult to give standard recommendations for their design as electronic books.